 update the ledger.

 If you model assets as JSON and use CouchDB, you can also perform complex rich queries against the chaincode data values, using the CouchDB JSON query language within chaincode.
 These types of queries are excellent for understanding what is on the ledger.
 Proposal responses for these types of queries are typically useful to the client application, but are not typically submitted as transactions to the ordering service.
 In fact, there is no guarantee the result set is stable between chaincode execution and commit time for rich queries, and therefore rich queries are not appropriate for use in update transactions, unless your application can guarantee the result set is stable between chaincode execution time and commit time, or can handle potential changes in subsequent transactions.
 For example, if you perform a rich query for all assets owned by Alice and transfer them to Bob, a new asset may be assigned to Alice by another transaction between chaincode execution time and commit time, and you would miss this “phantom” item.

 CouchDB runs as a separate database process alongside the peer, therefore there are additional considerations in terms of setup, management, and operations.
 You may consider starting with the default embedded LevelDB, and move to CouchDB if you require the additional complex rich queries.
 It is a good practice to model chaincode asset data as JSON, so that you have the option to perform complex rich queries if needed in the future.

-A JSON document cannot use the following field names at the top level.
+The key for a CouchDB JSON document cannot begin with an underscore (“_”).
+Also, a JSON document cannot use the following field names at the top level.
 These are reserved for internal use.

 Using CouchDB from Chaincode¶